 Wayne’s instructions were to build the Legion while diplomats attempted to negotiate a peaceful settlement with the chieftains.
 The negotiations dragged on for over a year while Wayne carefully trained his men and planned his campaign.
 When the talks finally broke down in the fall of 1793, delays in mobilizing militia support and an epidemic limited his advance, and he constructed a fort and further prepared the Legion.
 The following summer, this fort withstood a combined attack by American Indians and Canadian settlers and Wayne cautiously went onto the offensive.
 On August 20, 1794, Wayne’s well-drilled Legion defeated a combined force of American Indians and Canadians in a storm-ravaged section of forest in what is now Ohio.
 Following the Battle of Fallen Timbers, his adversaries fled to the shelter of a nearby British fort, but the British, fearing Wayne’s overwhelming numbers, refused to shelter their erstwhile allies.

-Wayne’s victorious campaign accomplished what all previous military and diplomatic efforts had failed to do; in the Treaty of Greenville the Natives surrendered of all claims to Ohio.
+Wayne’s victorious campaign accomplished what all previous military and diplomatic efforts had failed to do; in the Treaty of Greenville the Native Americans who signed surrendered of all claims to Ohio.
 The victory helped convince the British to abandon their forts in the area as well.
 Wayne would not live long to enjoy the adulation of his new nation, however.
 He died from complications of gout on December 15, 1796 in northern Pennsylvania as he returned to the Northwest from Philadelphia.

 Washington seems to have had conflicting views about Wayne as a leader.
 While President, Washington wrote that Wayne was “More active & enterprizing than judicious & cautious.
 No œconomist it is feared.”
 He further described him as “Open to flattery—vain—easily imposed upon—and liable to be drawn into scrapes” and “Too indulgent … to his Officers & men.”1 Still, Washington’s choice of Wayne to head the new Legion of the United States showed the President’s faith in his former subordinate’s ability to balance careful planning and the necessity of diplomacy with his “Mad” temperament in battle.